Program Timeline & Resources

 All PhD students are required to complete the Boston University training for RCR for Doctoral or Postdoctoral Researchers.

 There are two steps to complete.
 The first step is to complete the online RCR Training through the Collaborative Institutional Training Initiative (CITI).
-The second step is to complete the four in-person Advanced RCR Discussion Workshops.
+The second step is to complete the a 10-week, 1-credit, non-tuition bearing course through the College of Engineering.
 Both steps must be completed prior to the start of year 3.
 Completion of this training is a graduation requirement for all PhD students.
 Please consult the website for more details and timeline on when training is offered.

 Once you have completed both steps of the training, please submit the RCR Requirement Completion form to confirm that you have met your RCR requirement.

 Your PhD Profile is frequented by prospective students, employers, etc. and is a great way to market yourself, your research as well as your department.
-Learn how to set up your PhD Profile, and make sure to review this at least once per year yearly for updates.
+Learn how to set up your PhD Profile, and make sure to review this yearly for updates.

 All PhD Students can have a profile page for them that displays their public data, publications, short bio, website, etc. It will take at least a day for new information to show up on your directory.
 If you just made an edit, it will show up on your profile the next day.
 However, each student must OPT-IN to have the profile created.